Samsung/mimic/replication.md

 We provide the body of the function to be synthesized (`return x` here), as well as two sample inputs (`1` and `2`).  `mimic` should be able to find a model for this trivial example in no time.
 Note that while we pass the code of the body to `mimic`, the tool does not look at the source and only uses it to execute it.
 Furthermore, the code might contain calls to native functions like those from the standard library.

-In the paper we consider the array standard library, and we could synthesize models for those function in the same way.
+In the paper we consider the array standard library, and we could synthesize models for those functions in the same way.
 To make things a bit easier, we have collected the functions from Table 1 in the paper in `tests/array.json`, and wrote a script to use that information to pass it to mimic.
 For instance, to synthesize code for `Array.prototype.pop`, we can simply run

     scripts/example.py pop